MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/xib.md

 _This article covers working with .xib files created in Xcode's Interface Builder to create and maintain user interfaces for a Xamarin.Mac application._

 > [!NOTE]
-> **NOTE:** The preferred way to create a user interface for a Xamarin.Mac app is with storyboards.
+> The preferred way to create a user interface for a Xamarin.Mac app is with storyboards.
 This documentation has been left in place for historical reasons and for working with older Xamarin.Mac projects.
 For more information, please see our [Introduction to Storyboards](~/mac/platform/storyboards/index.md) documentation.

 ## Overview